anchpop/popovitch-blog/content/blog/why-zoda/index.md

 ---
 title: Why Do We Need Another Programming Language
 date: "2019-03-28T23:46:37.121Z"
+description: Modern languages lack many desirable features, Zoda is an attempt to change that somewhat.
 ---

 The languages that we have available to us for writing games today are inadequate.
 I won't attempt to prove that here - I don't expect to change the mind of anyone who doesn't already agree with me.
 You want a few things in any language for writing games: